flavienbwk/stacked-off/README.md

 * Make sure you have enough disk space.
 * It is preferable to use a local disk, as this will dramatically impact the speed of StackedOff.
-* It is preferable to use an SSD disk, as this will also impact the speed of StackedOff.
+* It is preferable to use an SSD, as this will also impact the speed of StackedOff.

 ### Load a site